fzacek/gradle-version-bump-action/README.md

 * `github-token`: The only required argument.
 Can either be the default token, as seen above, or a personal access token with write access to the repository
 * `git-email`: The email address each commit should be associated with.
 Defaults to a github provided noreply address
 * `git-username`: The GitHub username each commit should be associated with.
 Defaults to `github-actions[bot]`
-* `pom-path`: The path within your directory the pom.xml you intended to change is located.
+* `gradle-path`: The path within your directory the build.gradle you intended to change is located.

 ## Outputs